 Through the above several basic methods, I believe you can accurately identify ordinary plastic bags and biodegradable compostable plastic bags.
 To respond to national policies and protect beautiful earth homes, it is suggested that you use biodegradable and compostable plastic bags instead of traditional plastic bags.

-If you are looking for a compostable pouch supplier, you may wish to take a look at our ShinHigh.
+If you are looking for a compostable bag supplier, you may wish to take a look at our ShinHigh.
 After more than 20 years of production and research, we have formed a strong production capacity.

 In terms of certifications, ShinHigh compostable products have been certified by TUV as Ok Compost, Home Ok Compost, by DIN CERTCO according to EN13432, by Australia according to AS4736, and AS5810, by BPI according to ASTM D-6400, by Chinese National Plastic Products Quality Supervision and Inspection Center according to GB/T38082-2019, and safe for direct food contact(FDA).